-Capable of winning over the most sceptical of travelling hearts, Australia is a land of savage beauty, big adventure and even bigger horizons.
-There are good reasons why it finds itself held up as one of the ultimate travel getaways, catering as it does for everyone from the most judicious luxury-seeker to the roughest-hewn backpacker.
-It has personality in spades.
-It has landscapes to die for.
-It has far more than its fair share of sunshine.
-And if beaches, rainforest and outback aren’t your thing, then its major cities are life-packed destinations in their own right.
+Australia is a land of savage beauty, big adventure and even bigger horizons.
+There are good reasons why the country finds itself touted as one of the ultimate travel getaways; it has personality in spades, landscapes to die for and more than its fair share of sunshine.
+And if beaches, rainforest and outback aren’t your thing, then its major cities are outstanding destinations in their own right.

-There are iconic Aussie clichés by the barrel-load (from cork hats, barbecues and koalas to crocodiles, cricketers and bush tucker) but the real beauty of the place lies in the stuff you’re not expecting.
-The sun-baked open road that suddenly unfurls to reveal a mile-wide panorama of green hills.
-The cold beer at an outback pub that turns into an evening-long chinwag with the locals.
-The stroll to the beach that throws up a street market, an open-air concert and an implausibly-hued sunset.
+There are iconic Aussie clichés by the barrel-load (from cork hats to barbecues, koalas to crocodiles, and cricketers to bush tucker) but the real beauty of the place lies in the stuff you’re not expecting; the dusty open road that unfurls to reveal verdant hills; the cold beer at an outback pub that turns into an evening-long session; the stroll to the beach that throws up a street market, open-air concert and implausibly beautiful sunset.

 A trip Down Under has long been synonymous with escape, exploration and adventure – an image that's unlikely to change anytime soon.